 Because Rhino pills and other sexual enhancement capsules aren’t FDA-approved prescription drugs, they aren’t subject to the same strict testing and licensing rules.
 And because they don’t require a prescription, there’s no opportunity for a healthcare provider to assess their safety.

 These supplements may be produced in unsafe or unsanitary environments.
 The hidden drugs used in these products may not be measured accurately, meaning some supplements may use an unsafe amount of these unlabeled active ingredients.

 Put simply, these numerous factors combine to create products that aren’t effective, aren’t safe and should never be viewed as replacements for prescription pills for ED or PE.

 Because of these risks, using Rhino pills or other dietary supplements that claim to treat ED or enhance sexual performance is not recommended.

+These medications, which are referred to as PDE5 inhibitors, work by increasing blood flow to your penis.
 When used before sex, they make it easier to get and maintain an erection while you’re sexually aroused.

 Before using any sexual enhancement products, supplements or medications, it’s important to consult your healthcare practitioner.

 Not only can they tell you what works and what likely doesn’t -- they can also make sure you’re safe while using supplements or medication to improve your erections and sexual function.